cotes2020/jekyll-theme-chirpy/README.md

 This theme is mainly built with [Jekyll](https://jekyllrb.com/) ecosystem, [Bootstrap](https://getbootstrap.com/), [Font Awesome](https://fontawesome.com/) and some other wonderful tools(their copyright information can be found in the relevant files).

-:tada:Thanks to all the volunteers who contributed to this project, their github ID is on [this list](https://github.com/cotes2020/jekyll-theme-chirpy/graphs/contributors).
-Also, I won't forget the guys who submitted the issues(or unmerged PR), they reported bugs, shared ideas or inspired me to write more readable documentation.
+:tada:Thanks to all the volunteers who contributed to this project, their GitHub IDs are on [this list](https://github.com/cotes2020/jekyll-theme-chirpy/graphs/contributors).
+Also, I won't forget those guys who submitted the issues or unmerged PR because they reported bugs, shared ideas or inspired me to write more readable documentation.

 ## Support